Reach All of Your Revenue Segments

 Inbound marketing takes a reverse approach to customer acquisition.
 Whereas outbound marketing pushes messages out to the universe in hopes of a response, inbound marketing places messages and conversion opportunities where people are already looking — specifically via search marketing, paid social media, and opt-in email marketing.

-Depending on your platform, the problem it solves, and how it solves that problem, inbound marketing can provide a more cost-effective solution for reaching new customers.
+Depending on your platform, the problem it solves, and how it solves that problem, inbound marketing can provide a more cost-effective solution for reaching new customers, making it potentially one of the more lucrative SaaS marketing channels.
 In a previous post, we offered an example of a SaaS company whose platform solved a compliance problem for small and independent medical facilities.

 While it started off with outbound marketing to kickstart growth, over time, inbound marketing opened up a new revenue segment for them.
 This was because more and more companies (larger ones, too) were looking for a solution to the compliance problem.
 SMBs were sprier and able to adopt a solution right away, hence that company’s emphasis on SMBs.
 As larger companies started to focus on the problem, their search for a solution led them to the SaaS provider.